SebastianReyes2005/LinearAlgebraProject/LinearProject2/Probabilistic Analysis of Stock and Bond Gapping by Linear Algebra.md

     correlation.
 As such, it is natural that divergence is more likely than convergence.

+Connecting this back to the question we posed when beginning this project–whether Markov chains could be utilized to model long-term market behavior–it appears from our project that they can.
+The steady-state vector we found encapsulates long-term market trends well, meaning that in this aspect, our project was a success.

-More generally, limitations of our approach included the fact that we only divided stock and bond states by their positive/negative sign, meaning that even very small movements would be recorded.
+This said, limitations of our approach included the fact that we only divided stock and bond states by their positive/negative sign, meaning that even very small movements would be recorded.
 Therefore, a portion of our data are insignificant movements, which could cloud the probability of actually “meaningful” movements (e.g., an insignificant -0.005% will be in the same cateogory as a significant -5%).